aleshaleksey/fansys23/02-base-rules.md

 - **3d6**: Roll 3d6, sum the dice.
 The average is 10-11, with a minimum of 3 and a maximum of 18.
 On average this is equivalent to 6 point point buy, but can occasionally produce much stronger (or even weaker) characters.
 The distribution is symmetrical, so you're as likely to get something that's weaker or stronger than average.
 - **4d6 drop lowest**: This is the standard roll-up system, described above.
 The most common rolls are between 12-13, but the distribution is asymmetric, so there is a high chance of rolls between 9-16, which should be equivalent to 15 point point buy, but due to the high chance of rolls above 13, makes it closer to ~21 point point buy (which is not a standard point buy).
-- **4d4 + 2**: This is a true represent of 15 point point buy.
+- **4d4 + 2**: This is a true representation of 15 point point buy.
 The average is between 12-13, but you are just as likely to get higher and lower rolls.
 Thus, this method gives stronger characters than 3d6, but weaker characters than 4d6 drop lowest, on average.

 ___
 ### Resource pools

-A character has resource pools.
-These are a critical part of the game and are explained below.
+Everything that a character can use, and thus expend, is a resource.
+Resources and resource pools are a critical part of the game and are explained below.

 - The "SP dice pool" represents stamina, physical resilience and affinity for physical (natural) activity.
 It is important for martial characters.
 - The "MP dice pool" represents spirit, pluck, mental resilience and affinity for the supernatural.
 It is important for casters, healers and generally "magical" characters.
 - HP represents overall life force.
-As soon as you start taking HP damage, you are in trouble.
+As soon as a character starts taking HP damage, they are in trouble.
 Having lots of HP is important, but even more so for characters who will be putting themselves in harm's way often.

 ___
 #### HP pool